dashabezik/Morley/img/appendix_b.md

 ### Before running morley
 Prepare a directory with raw photos.
-Folders with photos must have a certain structure: head folder contains subfolders named after the plant groups to be compared with raw photos and template folder, subfolders contain raw photos and template folder contains seed photo.
-Head folder must be selected as the
+Folders with photos must have a certain structure: head folder contains subfolders named after the plant groups to be compared with raw photos.
+Head folder must be selected as the “Image directory”.
+Head folder will be used as the beggining of the report files name (for example HeadFolderName_MeasuringParameter_Date.csv --> 4567days_seed_germ_2022-09-21.csv).
+Names of subfolders will be used as group labels in visualisation part.
-“Image directory”.
 A seed photo contains the seed only and is created as a fragment of plant image.

 <p align="center">
 <img src="https://github.com/dashabezik/Morley/blob/main/img/folder_tree_wo_template.png" width=50% height=50%>